datagrok/opinions/DESIGN.md

 Polling?
 Publish/subscribe among peers?
 Revocation lists ala PGP?

+### How do we deal with problems inherent in [Likert scale][] items?

+Many metrics will take on the form of a Likert item.
+From the Wikipedia article on the Likert scale,

+	"Respondents may avoid using extreme response categories (central tendency bias); agree with statements as presented (acquiescence bias); or try to portray themselves or their organization in a more favorable light (social desirability bias)."

+- To deal with acquiescence bias, perhaps information could be encoded into some metrics that let clients know how to present the negation of a given metric.
+- Hopefully the ability to create pseudononymous avatars will reduce the tendency for social desirability bias.
+- How do we deal with central tendency bias?
+Extra descriptive text that clearly defines the feeling one might have upon selecting a particular value?

 ## Related Reading

 - [Attack Resistant Trust Metrics, Raph Levien](http://www.levien.com/thesis/compact.pdf)
 - [Advogato's Trust Metric](http://advogato.org/trust-metric.html)

+[Likert scale]: http://en.wikipedia.org/wiki/Likert_scale "Wikipedia: Likert scale"